refraction-ray/general-notes/projects/ML in Physics.md

 * RG vs. DNN

   1. RG as NN: there are already many proposals, like deep belief network, convolutional neural network or normalizing flows as real space RG process.
-  2. RG of NN: a new direction, can we apply RG on the deep NN in the depth direction, so that we could effectively reduce the unnecessary layers of NN to keep the model minial and avoid overfitting.
+  2. RG of NN: a new direction, can we apply RG on the deep NN in the depth direction, so that we could effectively reduce the unnecessary layers of NN to keep the model minimal and avoid overfitting.

 * Wavefunction or distribution variational ansatz